czbiohub-sf/compmicro-biautils-env/docs/understanding_pixi.md

 ## Patterns for other complex projects

-As an aside, we'll explore a few other patterns at a high level.
+As an aside, we'll explore a few other thought experiements at a high level.

 Real-world projects demonstrate how these concepts work together. **A web application with multiple deployment targets** might use solve groups to ensure production-test parity, features to separate development tools from runtime dependencies, and environments to create specific deployment configurations.
 The workspace configuration defines common channels and platforms, while features add specialized capabilities like database drivers or monitoring tools.